 A simple and environmentally friendly windshield washer fluid can be made using just a couple of household items.
 In a clean one-gallon plastic milk jug, mix one-half (1/2) to one (1) pints of isopropyl alcohol (rubbing alcohol) and one tablespoon of any liquid grease-removing dish detergent.
 Fill the jug with water, cap, and shake well.

 Now, place the mixture in your vehicle’s windshield washer fluid reservoir.
-Test your homemade and environmentally friendly windshield washer fluid mixture, as you usually operate your vehicle’s windshield washer system.
+Test your online casino homemade and environmentally friendly windshield washer fluid mixture, as you usually operate your vehicle’s windshield washer system.
 You will see the clean!

 Isopropyl alcohol is a much safer alternative than methanol (methyl alcohol), which is in the “blue” commercial products.
 If you read most any commercial windshield washer fluid product labels, you will see a “hazard” warning.
 Methanol (methyl alcohol) is a hazardous chemical and should be used with caution.